 Naming the missing continent of Lemuria was crucial to the spatial constitution of Lemuria as an object of arcane knowledge.

 Hermann Burmeister and Philip Lutley Sclater

-Hermann Burmeister (1807-1892) in The Organization of Trilobites (1846) was one of the first to propose a land mass between the Canary Islands, the Azores, Madeira and North America.
+Hermann Burmeister (1807-1892), in The Organization of Trilobites (1846), was one of the first to propose a land mass between the Canary Islands, the Azores, Madeira, and North America.
 One of the most important articles about Lemuria, The Mammals of Madagascar (1864) was written by Philip Lutley Sclater (1829-1913).
-He argued that the only mammal discovered in Madagascar was the lemur and that at one point in history, Madagascar must have had been connected to Africa and India.
+He argued that the only mammal discovered in Madagascar was the lemur and that at one point in history, Madagascar must have been connected to Africa and India.

 The Andaman Islands

 The Andaman Islands are located in the eastern part of the Bay of Bengal, south of Myanmar.
 Owen argued that they were the most primitive form of man, similar to living fossils.
-Later the peoples of sub-Saharan Africa, Madagascar, Mauritius, the Bourban Islands, the Malay Archipelago, New Guinea, Australia and New Zealand were added to the list of primitive humans.
+Later the peoples of sub-Saharan Africa, Madagascar, Mauritius, the Bourban Islands, the Malay Archipelago, New Guinea, Australia, and New Zealand were added to the list of primitive humans.
 In this way, Lemuria became racialized, with Black people being credited as the first humans; however, they were also considered the most primitive.
-For occultists, the Lemurians were less than human, but more than ape.
+For occultists, the Lemurians were less than humans but more than apes.

 Alfred L. Wegener